 It is also possible to deploy the MG on a fully virtualised environment, using Docker containers and Kubernetes orchestration.
-This kind of deployment requires that the cloud provides the required GPU (Graphical Processing Unit) and network acceleration hardware.
+This kind of deployment requires that the cloud provides the required GPU (Graphical Processing Unit) and network acceleration 4.5.4hardware.

-4.5.4 Component: 5G networks
+Component: 5G networks